proximax-storage/csharp-nis1-xipfs-sdk/docs/DownloadApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="downloadstreamusinghashusingpost"></a>
+<a name="downloadtextusingget"></a>
-# **DownloadStreamUsingHashUsingPOST**
+# **DownloadTextUsingGET**
-> byte[] DownloadStreamUsingHashUsingPOST (string hash)
+> byte[] DownloadTextUsingGET (string nemHash, string transferMode)

-Download secured encrypted resource/file using Data Hash
+Download a base64 encoded plain text data using NEM Transaction Hash

-This endpoint returns a byte array format of the actual encrypted file
+Download a plain text data associated to a NEM Hash.
+If NEM Hash uses SECURE Message, it returns the NEM TXN Payload Instead

 ### Example
 ```csharp